-We have been asked to customize tanks with countless different options over the years.
-Below are some of those options that seem to be done on a regular basis which may give you some ideas.
-This is by no means a complete list, just a sampling of some of the more popular ones.
+We have been asked to customize tanks in countless different ways over the years.
+Below are some of the common options .
+They are not standard to every tank, but rather an option This is by no means a complete list, just a sampling of some of the more popular ones.

 Museum Quality Seams

-Standard seams on our aquariums are butt joints, and, unless very thick or angled/mitered, are standard chemical bonds.
+Standard seams on most of our aquariums are butt joints, and standard chemical bonds.
 These bonds can form tiny microbubbles as well as a faint glue line on the inside edge of the joint.
 Although we are very good at them, in general they will not look quite as good as a museum quality seam.
 A “Museum Quality” seam is a loosely used term that really has no definition and can mean different things to different people and manufacturers.
-In general it is a seam that simply looks better than standard.
-To us it would be a seam bonded with a 2–part adhesive either mitered or butt joined and then sanded and hand polished to a high luster.
+To us it would be a seam bonded with a 2–part adhesive, which do not typically have microbubbles or the same glue line to the inside of the joint.
+It will havea bit more of a "gleam" to it.
 Typically reserved for higher end showpieces or on tanks where the vertical corners are prominent.
+On thicker tanks it is standard.
 It should be noted that it is our belief that the 2-part seams are not as strong as a properly done chemical bond.
-For this reason we will often use thicker material for our tank ends to get a wider bond width as an added safety margin.
+For this reason we will often use thicker material for our tank ends to get a wider bond as an added safety margin.
 Museum quality seams are significantly more labor and will come at additional cost.
-It should also be noted that if you are not looking for it, the difference between the two is not substantial.
-A couple examples below.
+It should also be noted that unless you are looking for it, the difference between the two is not normally substantial.

 Unless specified differently, you should expect standard square vertical corners.
 On some tanks or in some areas it may be desirable to radius the vertical front (or other) corners of the aquarium for a better look, or to eliminate sharp corners.
 But this also makes it harder to fit nicely to a stand or canopy as there will be a small void where the corner of the tank had been taken away, unless the stand and canopy are custom built to accept the tank this way.
 One way of avoiding the (ugly) void space or having the cabinetry corners radiused as well is to have the rounded corner of the aquarium stopped short.
 This leaves the very top and bottom of the aquarium corner square so it fits into the cabinetry nicely.
 The picture here is an example of that.